Dasharo Security: TPM Support

 Test description

-This test aims to verify that the TPM version is correctly recognized by the firmware.
+This test aims to verify that the TPM is initialized correctly.

 Test configuration data